How to Stop Drinking Every Night (Without Feeling Deprived)

 Why You Drink Every Night (It’s Not What You Think)

 It’s conditioning.
+Over and over.

-Over time, your brain has built a loop:
+Your brain has built a classic loop:

 Cue → Craving → Response → Reward

-Cue: Time of day (5:12pm… 6:03pm… you know the window)
+Cue: Time of day (5:12pm… 6:03pm… you know what time)

 Response: Pour, sip, repeat

-Reward: Relief, relaxation, mental shift
+Reward: Relief, relaxation, mental shift.

-This loop gets stronger with repetition.
+This loop is a baby snowball and gets bigger and bigger with repetition.

 Eventually, the thought shows up before you decide.
+You've got a giant snowball.

 That’s not desire.